mcfedr/queue-manager-bundle/README.md

             new Mcfedr\QueueManagerBundle\McfedrQueueManagerBundle(),
 ```

-You will also need to including your driver here.

 ## Config

 You must configure one (or more) drivers to use.
-Generally you will have just one and call it 'default'
+Generally you will have just one and call it 'default'.

 ### Beanstalk